viklund/courses/rnaseq/labs/isoform-lab.md

 # Reference guided assembly using Cufflinks or StringTie

 Assembly of genes and isoforms using Cufflinks and StringTie is a two-step process.
 First you map all the reads from your experiment to the reference sequence.
 For information on how to map reads to a reference, go to the [mapping reads tutorial](mapping_reads).
 Then you run another step where you use the mapped reads to assemble potential transcripts and identify the genomic locations of introns and exons.
-If you have multipe samples, you can merge the results into one file using Cuffmerge (Cuffmerge is part of the Cufflinks suite).
+If you have multipe samples, you can merge the results into one file using Cuffmerge (part of the Cufflinks suite).

 ## Data available for exercise